 These as well as other challenges and opportunities are why grantmakers in our network are working together to share knowledge, act strategically, and better support the nonprofit partners that are working on-the-ground on a range of interconnected issues in the San Joaquin Valley.

 The San Joaquin Valley Funders’ Collaborative brings together funders from across the state that are investing in the San Joaquin Valley.
-The steering committee includes representatives from: The California Endowment, Common Counsel Foundation, Chan Zuckerberg Initiative, the Central Valley Community Foundation, Ceres Trust, Enterprise Community Partners, the Latino Community Foundation, the Marguerite Casey Foundation, Regenerative Agriculture Foundation, the Sierra Health Foundation, Stanislaus Community Foundation, the Water Foundation, the 11th Hour Project, and an anonymous funder.
+The steering committee includes representatives from: the S.D.
+Bechtel Jr. Foundation, The California Endowment, the Marguerite Casey Foundation, Chan Zuckerberg Initiative, Enterprise Community Partners, The California Wellness Foundation, the Central Valley Community Foundation, Ceres Trust, the Energy Foundation, the Latino Community Foundation, the Sierra Health Foundation, the Water Foundation, the 11th Hour Project, and an anonymous funder.

 If you are a funder working to create healthy, equitable communities and/or sustainable natural systems in the San Joaquin Valley and are interested in participating in this funder working group, please contact Kerry Hastings, Program Manager at Smart Growth California.